mbsabath/large_data_in_R/Large-Data-in-R.md

 -   integer: 32 or 64 bits, depending on architecture
 -   double: floating point, typically 64 bits
 -   char: typically 8 bits
--   boolean: In theory could be 1 bit, in practice varies by language and processor
+-   Boolean: In theory could be 1 bit, in practice varies by language and processor

 One common type not seen here is the string. strings are arrays of